Roberamelaek/dotfile/README.md

 ## Contents

 1. vimrc
-2. config.sh
+2. Tmuxrc
+3. gitconfig.sh
+4. install.sh

 ### Installation

-To install and use the Vim configuration provided in this repository, follow these steps:
+To install and use the configuration provided in this repository, follow these steps:

 1. Clone the repository to your local machine using the following command: